jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (i) the assessment is made following the failure by a taxpayer to withhold or deduct an amount required to be withheld or deducted by a tax law or to account for an amount withheld or deducted in the manner required by a tax law; or
   (j) the taxpayer is entitled to issue a notice of proposed adjustment in respect of a tax return provided by the taxpayer, and has done so; or
   (k) the assessment corrects a tax position taken by the taxpayer or an associated person as a consequence or result of an incorrect tax position taken by another taxpayer, and, at the time the Commissioner makes the assessment, the Commissioner has made, or is able to make, an assessment for that other taxpayer for the correct amount of tax payable by that other taxpayer; or
-  (l) The assessment results from an income statement under Part 3A; or (m) the assessment includes a calculation by the Commissioner of a tax credit identified in subparts MA to MF and MZ of the Income Tax Act 2007.
+  (l) the assessment results from an income statement under Part 3A; or (m) the assessment includes a calculation by the Commissioner of a tax credit identified in subparts MA to MF and MZ of the Income Tax Act 2007.

 ### 89D Taxpayers and others with standing may issue notices of proposed adjustment
 (1) If the Commissioner—the taxpayer may, subject to subsection (2), issue a notice of proposed adjustment in respect of the assessment.
-  (a) issues a notice of assessment to a taxpayer, and (b) Has not previously issued a notice of proposed adjustment to the taxpayer in respect of the assessment, whether or not in breach of section 89C,—
+  (a) issues a notice of assessment to a taxpayer, and (b) has not previously issued a notice of proposed adjustment to the taxpayer in respect of the assessment, whether or not in breach of section 89C,—
 (2) A taxpayer who has not furnished a return of income for an assessment period may dispute the assessment made by the Commissioner only by furnishing a return of income for the assessment period.
 (2A) For the purpose of subsection (2), section 33(2) does not apply.
 (2B) A taxpayer to whom section 80F applies who has not furnished an amended income statement for an assessment period may dispute a deemed assessment under section 80H only by furnishing an amended income statement for the assessment period.